 Key identification features:

-The face is sapphire blue and black.
+- Face is sapphire blue and black.
 The labrum is light blue and the postclypeus black.
-The top of the head is black.
+Top of the head is black.
 Postocular spots are sapphire blue and linked with a thin blue line.
-The eyes are

 Compared with other species: